hollyli-dq/po_mcmc_py/README.md

 ## 🚀 Overview

-This repository implements the methodology described in [Nicholls et al. (2024)](https://arxiv.org/abs/2212.05524) for partial order inference using Hidden Markov Models and MCMC sampling.
+This repository implements the methodology described in [Nicholls et al. (2024)](https://arxiv.org/abs/2212.05524) for partial order inference using MCMC sampling.

 ### Key Features